kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 on other third party (e.g. nuget) references.
 It's not possible all the time, but it would be good if those projects contain no implementations at all.

+**The current structure allows the programmers to develop diffent implementations for different clients following the same methods signatures by implementing the interfaces.**

 # Solution analysis

 As we speak:

 - The codebase has 14 projects.
+- - 2 clients projects
+  - 2 unit tests projects
+  - 6 interfaces projects
+  - 4 implementations projects
 - It borrows elements from DDD.
 - It is layer structured.
 - It is tier structured.